Report on Carcinogens Process & Listing Criteria

-NTP prepares the Report on Carcinogens on behalf of the Secretary of Health and Human Services and follows an established, multi-step process for the review (Download PDF) and evaluation of selected substances.
+NTP prepares the Report on Carcinogens (RoC) on behalf of the Secretary of Health and Human Services and follows an established, multi-step process for the review and evaluation of selected substances.
+The process has four parts:

-NTP applies these criteria to determine whether an agent, substance, mixture, or exposure circumstance should be listed in the RoC:
+NTP applies established criteria to determine whether an agent, substance, mixture, or exposure circumstance should be listed in the Report on Carcinogens:

 There is sufficient evidence of carcinogenicity from studies in humans, which indicates a causal relationship between exposure to the agent, substance, or mixture, and human cancer.